oskjerv/pi-valpevakt/readme.md

 ### Code editor

-I use the SSH-extension in VS Code for working.
+I use the SSH-extension in VS Code for writing code.

 ### :desktop_computer: :no_entry_sign: Headless setup